 If you’re looking for fun things to do with your dog, look no further than the nearest patch of grass.
 That’s all you’ll need for a good game of fetch.
 Well, that and your pup’s favorite ball, or rope toy- if you’re dogs a runner- save your arm with the chuck-it arm extender for a longer legged dog, or a smaller ball thrower for small breeds.

-You can also combine that game with some other classics — tug-of-war or frisbee.
+You can also combine that game with some other classics — tug-of-war (with another dog only) or frisbee.
 These games are also fantastic backyard activities for dogs because they don’t actually require a lot of space.

 On the other hand, if both you and your dog were hoping to stretch your legs a bit, you can go jogging or hiking.
 If you want to have a specific goal on your walks, you can add Geocaching into the mix.
 That’s where you make it a point to reach certain coordinates during your trips.